 The University of Southern California offers scholarships in 21 sports.
 For more information about USC’s athletics programs, please visit the USC Trojans website.

 Estimated Full Cost of Attendance

-The estimated cost of attendance for the academic year is published here.
+The estimated cost of attendance for the academic year is published on our website.

-Athletic scholarships can be awarded as a fixed dollar amount or as a percentage of the value of the Cost of Attendance.
-The full Cost of Attendance is calculated annually based on the following costs determined by the Financial Aid Office:
+Athletic scholarships can be awarded as a fixed-dollar amount or as a percentage of the value of the Cost of Attendance.
+The full Cost of Attendance is calculated annually based on the following amounts:

 Full-time students receiving an athletic scholarship equivalent to 1 percent of the full Cost of Attendance receive the required and recommended textbooks for all registered classes.

-Full-time students receiving an athletic scholarship between 2 and approximately 76 percent of the full Cost of Attendance receive required textbooks and a scholarship to cover tuition and mandatory fees.
+Full-time students receiving an athletic scholarship between 2 and approximately 76 percent of the full Cost of Attendance receive required textbooks and a scholarship to cover a portion of tuition and mandatory fees.
 The amount for tuition and fees depends on the scholarship equivalency.

 Federal Work-Study & Other Employment

 Federal Work-Study provides part-time jobs for undergraduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to the student’s course of study.
 Most of these jobs are on campus, but some opportunities are also available with local nonprofit agencies.